Overview

 The Climate Change, Health, and Society consortium combines relevant expertise around the University System of Maryland (USM) to provide graduate and professional students with the necessary tools to work effectively in teams across disciplines.
 This health-legal-scientific partnership represents an innovative strategy for addressing the impacts of the climate crisis in order to promote future sustainable development in the city, state, and region.

-In the Spring semester, UMB's interprofessional course, CIPP650, Climate Change, Health, and Society, is offered to medical, science, law, and other professional students with the goal of foundational education in the science of climate change, health and societal impacts, and current and future solutions.
-CIPP650 is open to professional and graduate students across UMB as well as the MEES Graduate Program.
+In the Spring semester, UMB's interprofessional course, CIPP650, Climate Change, Health, and Society, is offered to medical, science, law, and other professional students with the goal of better understanding the health and societal impacts of climate change, and developing interprofessional skills and climate solutions.
+CIPP650 is open to students in the MEES Program, and other students across UMB and USM.

-During the summer, the UMB Provost's Climate Health & Resiliency Summer Internships support selected student leaders to implement innovative solutions to climate change.
-Students work together in interprofessional teams toward real-world solutions to climate and environmental challenges while partnering with faculty, stakeholders, and the surrounding Baltimore community and State of Maryland.
+During the summer, the UMB Provost's Climate Health & Resiliency Summer Internships support selected students to implement innovative solutions to climate change.
+Students work together in teams toward real-world solutions to climate and environmental challenges while partnering with faculty, stakeholders, and leaders in the surrounding Baltimore community and State of Maryland.

-During the Fall semester, the Climate Change, Health, & Society consortium organizes a monthly Speaker Series, at noon on the third Wednesday of the month, and a daylong Symposium in October.
+The Climate Change, Health, & Society consortium organizes a monthly Speaker Series during the Fall, with a daylong Symposium in October.
 These events are supported through a generous grant from UMB's Interprofessional Education Collaborative (IPEC) institute.